ManasAnand/ManasAnand/README.md

 - 👀  I’m interested in distributed systems, algorithms, and discrete mathematics.

 - 🌱  I’m currently learning about distributed systems, real analysis, and numerical analysis.
-I am a self proclaimed cinephile and enjoy listening to alternative rock and hip-hop mustic (do you recognize my profile picture?).
+I am a self proclaimed cinephile and enjoy listening to alternative rock and hip-hop music.

 - 📫  Feel free to reach out to me at manasa3@illinois.edu